SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 Step1: Footprint calling
 -----------------------------------------------

-To perform footprinting, we need (1) a bam file containing the sequence data and (2) a bed file including the interesting regions, such as DNase I hypersensitive sites (DHSs) for DNase-seq and peaks for ATAC-seq.
+First, we will use `HINT <http://www.regulatory-genomics.org/hint/>`_ to find genomic regions (footprints) with cell active TF binding sites.
+For this, HINT requires (1) a sorted bam file containing the aligned reads from DNase-,ATAC- or histone ChIP-seq (2) and a bed file including peaks detected in the bam file provided  (1).
+This peak bed file is used by HINT to reduce the search space and can be geneated by any  peak caller.
+Moreover, you need to specific the genome version and output directories.

-All input files are found in the folder ``/EpigenomicsTutorial-ISMB2017/session2/step1/input``
+Here, we will analyse ATAC-seq data from LSK cells (equivalent to MPP cells), B cells and T CD4 cells.
+We have perfromed low level steps including read alignment, index files and peaks.
+They are found in this folder ``/EpigenomicsTutorial-ISMB2017/session2/step1/input``

 **1.** Assure that you are in the directory ``EpigenomicsTutorial-ISMB2017/output/session2``, otherwise *cd* to that directory.